|President Trần Đại Quang received US President Donald Trump at an official reception on November 12, 2017. — VNA/VNS Photo Nhan Sáng|

 “In the first meeting, he looked paler than on most days, but he still smiled when talking to the guest.
 But as he walked into the second meeting, he couldn’t hide his tiredness,” said Dương Dũng, who was the Vietnam News Agency reporter who had been exclusively covering the President’s activities for the past 29 months.

 Nguyễn Quốc Triệu, former health minister and head of a national committee in charge of leaders’ health, told media that Quang was afflicted by a serious disease for which doctors have found no cure yet.
-The president fell sick in July 2017 and had traveled to Japan six times for treatment.
+The president fell sick in July 2017 and had traveled to

 President Quang was born in 1956 in Quang Thiện Commune, Kim Sơn District, Ninh Bình Province, about 100km south of Hà Nội.